Based on 4 Reviews On Google

 Ready to trek?
 Lock in your spot now.

-This is the first day of the EBC Trek, which begins with an exhilarating morning flight from Kathmandu to Lukla.
+This is the first day of your Everest Base Camp trekking adventure, which begins with an exhilarating morning flight from Kathmandu to Lukla.
+Upon landing at this iconic mountain airport, you'll start your 12-day Everest Base Camp trek.
 Upon landing, you'll start your trek, descending through beautiful pine forests and following the Dudh Koshi River to reach Phakding.
 This first day’s hike is relatively short, allowing you to adjust to the altitude and take in the charming local scenery.

 Today’s trek takes you deeper into the Khumbu Valley as you cross high suspension bridges and pass through the Sagarmatha National Park.
 You'll follow the river and witness the majestic first views of Everest.
 The ascent to Namche Bazaar, the region’s trading hub, is challenging yet rewarding.
 Arriving at Namche, you'll have a comfortable stay with magnificent views of the surrounding peaks in the Everest Region.